Fingerprinting Books for Private Detectives and Police

-- Learn how fingerprints that have been lifted from a crime scene are then analyzed and linked to a person through the use of technology
+- Learn how prints that have been lifted from a crime scene are then analyzed and linked to a person through the use of technology

 - Understand the various types of prints that might be left at a crime scene such as lip prints, hand prints, mouth prints, etc. and how they are used to identify and convict the guilty